 Knowing what schedule to use is tricky.
 If you define it too frequently, your Flow will fire with few things to do.
 On the other hand, tasks will wait a long time to be performed if it’s too infrequent.

 Do the math and try to understand the max time you can wait for a task to be performed.
 If you need to do something only once a day, there’s no need to define a 15-minute schedule, for example.

 Only use if there’s no automated trigger.

-Power Automate has many triggers, and there are a lot that will fire “when something happens.”
-For example, you have the “When a new email arrives” trigger, it will fire when a new email arrives.
-If you get five emails a day (lucky you!), it will fire only five times a day.
-If you have a trigger that will fire every 15 minutes, it will fire 96 times in a day.
+Power Automate has many triggers, and a lot will fire “when something happens.”
+For example, if you have the “When a new email arrives” trigger, it will fire when a new email arrives.
+If you get five emails daily (lucky you!), it will fire only five times a day.
+If you have a trigger that will fire every 15 minutes, it will fire 96 times daily.
 It’s a huge difference, and it’s pretty wasteful to have Flows running without having anything to do.

-Another advantage of using “automatic” triggers is that it will trigger the instant that something happens.
-In the case of the email, it will trigger as soon as you receive an email; otherwise, you would have to wait, worst-case scenario, 15 minutes.
+Another advantage of using “automatic” triggers is that they will trigger the instant that something happens.
+The email will trigger as soon as you receive an email; otherwise, you would have to wait, in the worst-case scenario, 15 minutes.

 So, as a rule of thumb, prefer the “automated” versions of the triggers and only use “recurrence” triggers if you need them.